buildkite/docs/pages/pipelines/hosted_agents/mac.md

 - libpq
 - GMP

-## Cache volumes

-_Cache volumes_ are external volumes attached to hosted agent instances.
+## Git mirror cache

+The Git mirror cache is a specialized type of cache volume designed to accelerate Git operation by caching the Git repository between builds.
+This is useful for large repositories that are slow to clone.
 These volumes are attached on a best-effort basis depending on their locality, expiration and current usage, and therefore, should not be relied upon as durable data storage.
-By default, cache volumes are scoped to a pipeline and are shared between all steps in the pipeline.
+By default, Git mirror cache is scoped to a pipeline and is shared between all steps in the pipeline.

-### Git mirror cache

-The Git mirror cache is a special type of cache volume that is used to speed up Git operations by caching the Git repository between builds.
-This is useful for large repositories that are slow to clone.

 ### Enabling Git mirror cache